On Linux, the CA relies on the following libraries that are linked directly into the CA:

 |DHCP server||dnsmasq||Only used for SoftAP, ZipKey AP|

-You will want to verify that your platform has all of these components installed before trying to install the WCM.
-To do this, just run the compatibility checker that you can download from here.
+You will want to verify that your platform has all of these components installed before trying to install the CA. To do this, just run the compatibility checker as described here.